8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220501/content.md

 Part of the professional résumé writing experience is sending the résumé to a position.
 While I’m not actively looking, I am participating in the process; more of a passive thing.

-I have hired two different professional résumé writers and signed up for a webinar where we’ll learn how to improve our résumés.
+I’ve hired two different professional résumé writers and signed up for a webinar where we’ll learn how to improve our résumés.

 For the purposes of experimentation I started both professionals from the same original résumé.